Review: GoogLeNet (Inception v1)— Winner of ILSVRC 2014 (Image Classification)

 Previously, such as AlexNet, and VGGNet, conv size is fixed for each layer.

 Now, 1×1 conv, 3×3 conv, 5×5 conv, and 3×3 max pooling are done altogether for the previous input, and stack together again at output.
-When image’s coming in, let the network choose the right path.
+When image’s coming in, different sizes of convolutions as well as max pooling are tried.
+Then different kinds of features are extracted.

 However, without the 1×1 convolution as above, we can imagine how large the number of operation is!